client9/sslassert/references.md

 > Google HTTPS sites.
 There's nothing Chrome or Firefox specific on the
 > server side.
 A browser that supports only DHE-RC4-SHA will *not* get
 > forward secrecy because we don't support EDH for speed reasons.

+Summary:
+* Explicitly mentioned that "IE doesn’t support the combination of ECDHE and RC4"
+* Comments add that "EDH-" ..?

 [SSL computational DoS mitigation](http://vincent.bernat.im/en/blog/2011-ssl-dos-mitigation.html) 2011